jellyfish-commuting/haversine/README.md

 let dist;

-// Return distance in meter from arrays dist = haversine(
+// Return distance in meter from array dist = haversine(
   [4.8668945,36.7699898],
   [3.9354349,36.6988394],